 And that’s it.
 The router will restart and work as a Wi-Fi receiver.
 You can plug any wired device into its LAN ports and get Internet access.

 Now, use another router and connect its WAN port to one of those LAN ports, and you get yourself a new local network with the first router being the WAN source (as though it was a modem).

 Now, if you wonder if it’s possible to use one hardware unit instead of two to get the same result, the answer is yes.
 And that’s where the DD-WRT firmware comes into play.

 How to tap your router into a remote Wi-Fi network via DD-WRT

 DD-WRT is another third-party firmware, apart from Merlin, that you should pay attention to.

 This software opens a supported Wi-Fi router to all possible settings, including turning one of the Wi-Fi bands into the Internet source, which applies to our topic at hand.

 (In a more simple term, instead of using a router’s WAN port to hook your network to the Internet, you now use one of its Wi-Fi bands — be it the 2.4GHz or 5GHz — for this job.
 For that intent and purpose, you can call this band the WAN band.)

 DD-WRT is a powerful Linux-based software for Wi-Fi routers.
 It works with many existing routers on the market — mostly Wi-Fi 5 and older.

 The name DD-WRT has two parts.
-DD is the license-plate code for Dresden (Germany), where the creator of the firmware, Sebastian Gottschall, comes from.
+DD is the license-plate code for Dresden (Germany), the hometown of the firmware creator, Sebastian Gottschall.
 WRT is a common acronym for wireless receiver/transmitter.